mijnnaamisbrood/morelo/README.md

 Print the stack trace with `bt`

-* To run morelo within gdb:
+* To run wallstreetbets within gdb:

 Type `gdb /path/to/wallstreetbetsd`